White Zombie (film): Aftermath and influence

-Musician Rob Zombie used the name of the film for his group White Zombie.
+Musician Rob Zombie used the name of the movie for his group White Zombie.

 White Zombie is considered to be the first feature length zombie film and has been described as the archetype and model of all zombie movies.
 Not many early horror films followed White Zombies Haitian origins style.
 Other horror films from the 1930s borrowed themes from White Zombie, such as people returning from the dead and other elements of zombie mythology.
 These films include: The Ghost Breakers (1940), King of the Zombies (1941), I Walked with a Zombie (1943), and The Plague of the Zombies (1966).
 These films all contain elements from White Zombie including the blank-eyed stares, the voodoo drums, and zombies performing manual labor.

 Victor Halperin directed a White Zombie loose sequel, Revolt of the Zombies, which was released in 1936.
 Béla Lugosi was considered for the role of villain Armand Louque, but the part went to Dean Jagger when the producers had a dispute with Lugosi.
 Cinematographer Arthur Martinelli and producer Edward Halperin returned.
 In the film, Lugosi's hypnotic eyes from White Zombie could be seen in the opening montage.
 Modern critical response to Revolt of the Zombies is generally unfavorable.
 In a review from Zombie Movies: The Ultimate Guide, the review declares that "[T]here's no experimentation here, only dull composition shots and flatly lit shots of yakking characters in a by-the-numbers plot."
 AllMovie rated White Zombie three stars out of five, while it gave Revolt of the Zombies only one star and deemed it far inferior to the original.

 Scenes from White Zombie have appeared in other films including Curtis Hanson's The Hand That Rocks the Cradle, Michael Almereyda's Nadja, and Tim Burton's Ed Wood.

 Legendre reappeared later in various stories associated with Prowler.